-Students who desire housing at the University of Northern Iowa may make arrangements with the UNI Department of Residence.
+Students who desire housing at the University of Northern Iowa may make arrangements with the UNI Department of Residence (Housing costs are covered by the ILPA).
 For information and to reserve a room, visit their website or contact David Schmid, UNI Department of Residence, at 319-273-2333 or 866-207-9411.

 Activities & Topics

 - Processes at work in the formation and shape of the landscape and the sediments beneath the surface

 - Environments past and present of the landscape and the subsurface